MediaComem/comem-archioweb/subjects/npm/README.md

 }
 ```

-When people `require` your module after installing it,
+When people `import` your module after installing it, they will get the same
-they will get the same result as if they had required that file.
+result as if they had imported that file.